ibmendoza/go-examples/pony/capabilities.md

 **ref reference**

 So in this sense, a single actor need not worry about the Laws of Sharing.
-The first consequence of this fact is that a single actor is free to hold as many references to a mutable data structure as it needs.
-A reference to mutable data that makes no guarantees about how many local aliases to that data exist is called a ref.
+The first consequence of this fact is that a single actor is free to hold as many references to a mutable data structure as it needs. *A reference to mutable data that makes no guarantees about how many local aliases to that data exist is called a ref*.
 Think of a ref as the old-fashioned reference familiar from programming languages that don’t enforce immutability.

 **val reference**